-We are experts on the use of this program and have helped many clients reduce their tax burden significantly through this program.
+Offer in Compromise – For certain situations, the IRS will accept a lower amount than what they believe you owe (with penalties and interest), under the Offer in Compromise program.
 Our experience tells us how deep a discount you can expect to have approved with this program.
 Try to pay too little and you risk getting your offer rejected; offer too much and you risk paying more of your liability than you might need to pay.
 Relying on a qualified CPA firm like us is the smart way to approach the IRS with an Offer in Compromise.

 Payment Plan – Whether eligible or ineligible for the Offer in Compromise program, we can arrange a payment plan for you with the IRS and the state taxing authorities.
 This generally requires a set monthly payment over a certain time period – normally two to seven years.
 While not as forgiving as an Offer in Compromise, there are still many ways we can reduce your tax liability with this program.

 Working with us, most clients have been able to avoid this unhappy ending – as we can help prepare and file the non-filed returns, negotiate reductions in fines and penalties, and implement payment plans with a promise to file returns regularly in the future.

 This is one of the most common problems for small businesses, yet it is the most severely punished offense.
 That may be because about half of the taxes due are withheld from what employers would otherwise pay employees, so it is considered a misappropriation of employee compensation.
-If you owe back payroll taxes, call us right away, so we can represent you in a settlement with the IRS.
+If you owe back payroll taxes, call us right away so we can represent you in a settlement with the IRS.

 A lien filed by the IRS on your home or other assets can do more harm than you think.
 You might not be able to open a checking account, take out a mortgage, or even obtain a credit card – since the lien will show up on your credit reports.
 This issue should be handled promptly – before the lien occurs.
 If you have received a notice from the IRS threatening to place a lien on your property, please call us right away for representation.

 Having the IRS take money out of your bank account is no fun at all.
-An IRS levy should not be allowed to occur or continue, if you take the right steps to avoid it.
+An IRS levy should not be allowed to occur or continue if you take the right steps to avoid it.
 We’ve often steered clients out of these bad situations and lowered their tax liability along the way.
 By working with the IRS, we can often get levies released and once again put clients in good stead with the IRS.